Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Methodology

 \subsubsection{Phase 1: Repository Data}

-The goal of this phase is to identify all repositories that might be associated with an academic institution among all those available on GitHub.
-We begin by constructing a high-recall seed list of lexical cues that denote University of California (UC) campuses.
-Because this step deliberately favors recall over precision, we retain all matches and defer the removal of false positives to the classification section.
+The goal of this phase (illustrated in Figure~\ref{fig:scraping_diagram} phase \circled{1}) is to identify repositories that might be associated with an institution among those available on GitHub.
+Because this step deliberately favors recall over precision, we retain all matches and defer removing false positives to the filtering section.

+To achieve this, we perform \textbf{three distinct but complementary searches} using GitHub’s REST API: (1) a repository search, (2) an organization search, and (3) a user search.

-To identify open source repositories affiliated with University of California campuses, we gather a set of institution-specific search \textbf{keywords:} University \texttt{name, acronym, domain,} and a common \texttt{alternate name} (e.g. "UC Berkeley") as shown in Table \ref{tab:uc-campuses}.
-We then use these keywords to query GitHub’s repository search endpoint \texttt{/search/repositories} by matching them against five repository \textbf{attributes}: \texttt{name, description, README, tags} and \texttt{email}.
-For the first four attributes (\texttt{name}, \texttt{description}, \texttt{README}, and \texttt{tags}), we search using the four keywords, resulting in 4 keywords × 4 attributes = 16 queries.
-For the \texttt{email} attribute, however, we only search using the university domain, generating a single additional query.
-This results in a total of 17 queries per campus.
+\textbf{Repository search:} We begin by directly querying GitHub’s repository search endpoint (\texttt{/search/repositories}) using institution-specific lexical cues.
+For each University of California (UC) campus, we construct a set of keywords consisting of the university \texttt{name}, \texttt{acronym}, \texttt{email domain}, and a common \texttt{alternate name} (e.g., ``UC Berkeley''), as shown in Table~\ref{tab:uc-campuses}.
+These keywords are matched against five repository attributes: \texttt{name}, \texttt{description}, \texttt{README}, \texttt{tags}, and \texttt{email}.
+For the first four attributes, we query using all keywords, while for the \texttt{email} attribute we search only using the university domain.

+\textbf{Organization search:} In parallel, we query GitHub’s organization search endpoint (\texttt{/search/users} with \texttt{type:Organization}) to identify organizations whose profiles suggest institutional affiliation.
+Using the same set of campus specific keywords, we search across organization \texttt{name}, \texttt{login}, \texttt{description}, \texttt{company}, and \texttt{blog} fields.
+Repositories owned by the organizations returned by these queries are collected and added to the candidate repository set.